 Maharashtra assembly elections 2019: MNS releases first list of 27 candidates

 Mumbai, Oct 01: Maharashtra Navnirman Sena (MNS) on Tuesday released the first list of 27 candidates for the upcoming Maharashtra assembly elections 2019.
+Maharashtra Legislative Assembly polls are due on October 21.
+The results will be declared on October 24.

 Much to the delight of his supporters, Raj Thackeray had announced that his party will contest the forthcoming polls.